Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Conclusion and discussion

 The key parameters in our model are the activity and the cell deformability.
 In the phase diagram spanned by these parameters, the plastic nematic solid phase lies in-between a (soft) solid and an active nematic liquid.
-The soft solid exhibits key properties of nematic elastomers, including a vanishing elastic modulus up to a critical strain, followed by a strain-stiffening response.
-The nematic liquid exhibits the hallmarks of active nematic turbulence -- spatial-temporally chaotic flows with a correlation length that scales with the inverse square root of the activity.
+The soft solid exhibits key properties of nematic elastomers, including a vanishing elastic modulus up to a critical strain, followed by a strain-stiffening response \cite{Golubovic1989,Warner1994}.
+The nematic liquid exhibits the hallmarks of active nematic turbulence—spatiotemporally chaotic flows with a correlation length that scales with the inverse square root of the activity \cite{Alert2020a}.
 Taken together, our work provides a unifying and comprehensive understanding of tissues with nematic order, bridging solid and fluid regimes, with intermediate phases that go beyond conventional rheological categories.
-Importantly, our model allows the study of the transitions between these different phases which have previously been studied individually.
+Importantly, our model allows the study of the transitions between these different phases, which have previously been studied individually and in separate physical systems.
 This is a promising direction for future research.
+The transition from the active nematic liquid to the plastic nematic solid is particularly interesting due to their dramatically different velocity correlation lengths.
+The long-ranged correlations near the self-yielding transition suggest that the plastic nematic solid may constitute an extended critical phase, akin to flocks and swarms \cite{Gonzalez-Albaladejo2024} or the hexatic phase in 2D melting \cite{Nelson1979}.
+The intermittent dynamics observed in the plastic nematic solid further suggest a possible connection to scale-free avalanches in sheared granular media and self-organized criticality.
+This hypothesis will be addressed in a forthcoming manuscript.